DCC-EX/dcc-ex.github.io/docs/advanced-setup/IBT_2-motor-board-setup.rst

 * An Arduino Mega or clone (or an Uno if you don't need WiFi or Ethernet)
 * An Arduino Motor Shield
 * An IBT_2 Motor Board
-* Version 3.0.1 of the DCC++ EX Command Station Software
+* Version 3.1.0 or later of the DCC++ EX Command Station Software
 * 1k Resitor (Optional)
 * Some Jumper Wires